mindspore-ai/docs/docs/mindinsight/docs/source_en/migrate_3rd_scripts_mindconverter.md

 ![mindconverter-overview](images/mindconverter-overview.png)

+Moreover, this tool is able to transform the model file of PyTorch to MindSpore by adding API(`pytorch2mindspore`) to original PyTorch scripts.

 ## Quick Starts

 MindConverter installation is described in [Install Tools](#install-tools).
-After the installation, you will have the MindConverter CLI with the basic usage as follows.
+After the installation, you will have the MindConverter CLI and MindConverter API with the basic usage as follows.

+### Start with MindConverter CLI

 ```shell
 mindconverter --model_file /path/to/model_file --shape SHAPE --input_nodes INPUTS --output_nodes OUTPUTS